easybuilders/easybuild/docs/Contributing-back.rst

 Opening the pull request
 ++++++++++++++++++++++++

-To open a pull request, you should use the GitHub interface, following the steps below.
+To open a pull request using the branch you pushed, you should use the GitHub interface, and follow the steps outlined below.

-.. note:: Replace ``EXAMPLE`` with your GitHub account name,
+.. note:: Replace '``EXAMPLE``' with your GitHub account name, and
-          and ``easybuild-framework`` with the name of target EasyBuild repository.
+          '``easybuild-framework``' with the name of the target EasyBuild repository.

 i. visit https://github.com/EXAMPLE/easybuild-framework;
 ii. switch to the branch that includes the changes you want to contribute back
     using the '``Branch: master``' button on the left;
 iii. click the '``New pull request``' button;
-iv. change the target branch to ``develop`` using the '``base: master``' button
+iv. change the target branch to ``develop`` using the '``base: master``' button;
-v. provide an appropriate title and description vi. open the pull request by clicking the green '``Create pull request``' button
+v. provide an appropriate title and description for your contribution;
+vi. open the pull request by clicking the green '``Create pull request``' button

 Next, your pull request will be reviewed & tested, see :ref:`contributing_back_review_process`.